Connecticut Hall, 203.432.1665

 Required of and limited to first-year students in the Philosophy Ph.D. program.
 Topic varies from year to year.
 Preparation for graduate work.
 Reading, writing, and presentation skills.

-PHIL 706a, Work in Progress I Paul Franks
+PHIL 706b, Work in Progress I Laurie Paul

 In consultation with the instructor, each student presents a significant work in progress, e.g., a revised version of an advanced seminar paper or a dissertation chapter.
 Upon completion of the writing, the student presents the work in a mock colloquium format, including a formal question-and-answer period.

-The class reads and discusses the Greek text of Aristotle’s Metaphysics 9 [Theta], which discusses substances, processes, activities, and capacities: central features of Aristotle’s metaphysics.
-This book is important for its discussion of a series of arguments concerning necessity, possibility, metaphysical priority, and truth.
-This is a core course for the combined Ph.D. program in Classics and Philosophy.
-It is open to all graduate students in Philosophy or Classics who have suitable preparation in Attic Greek and some prior knowledge of ancient philosophy.
+The class reads and discusses the Greek text of Plato’s Theaetetus, a central work of Plato’s philosophy and an important work in the history of philosophy.
+Focused on the nature of knowledge, the dialogue is notable for a series of arguments involving central notions of Plato’s philosophy: knowledge, definition, perception, false judgment.
+The class is a core course for the combined Ph.D. program in Classics and Philosophy.
+The course is open to all graduate students in Philosophy or Classics who have suitable preparation in Attic Greek and some prior knowledge of ancient philosophy.
 Others interested in taking or attending the class must have prior permission of the instructors.
+Undergraduates are not normally admitted.

 By arrangement with faculty.